FDio/vpp/README.md

 $ ./runner.py infra start
 ```

-This test method instantiates 4 VPP containers with following topology:
+This command instantiates 4 VPP containers with following topology:

 ![Topology Diagram](extras/ietf105/topo-init.png)

-The packet-generator C1::2 generate an ICMP IPv6 packet and send it out to B1::2.
-VPP1
+You can check the instantiated docker instances with "docker ps".

 ```
 $ docker ps